temporalio/documentation/docs/concepts/what-is-a-schedule.md

 ### Policies

-A Schedule supports a set of Policies that enable behavior customizations.
+A Schedule supports a set of Policies that enable customizing behavior.

 #### Overlap Policy